wojtekmaj/react-timerange-picker/README.md

 ### Installation

-Add React-TimeRange-Picker to your project by executing `npm install @wojtekmaj/react-timerange-picker` or `yarn add @wojtekmaj/react-timerange-picker`.
+Install React-TimeRange-Picker in your project by executing `npm install @wojtekmaj/react-timerange-picker` or `yarn add @wojtekmaj/react-timerange-picker` in your terminal.

 ### Usage